joaofelipegalvao/omarchy-tmux/README.md

 ### Disable Icons

-If you don't have a Nerd Font installed, you can disable icons.
+If you prefer a cleaner look without icons, you can disable them.

 Edit `~/.config/omarchy/themes/[theme]/tmux.conf`: